PayalSrivastava26/Pdf_Analysis_Tool/README.md

-# PDF Question Generator Tool
+# 📄 PDF Analysis Tool

-This tool extracts visual questions and options from an Olympiad-style educational PDF and outputs them in structured JSON format.
+A Python-based tool that extracts structured questions and images from educational PDFs (like Olympiad sample papers).
+Includes both a **command-line interface** and a **Streamlit-based GUI** to make the process easy and visual.

+---

-##  How It Works
+## Features

-1. Extracts all images from a PDF
+- ✅ Extracts all images from the uploaded PDF
-2. Groups images into blocks: 1 question + 3 options
-3. Saves data as `questions_output.json`
+- ✅ Organizes question blocks in structured JSON format
+- ✅ Supports educational content with image-based questions
+- ✅ Streamlit app for uploading PDFs and viewing output instantly
+- ✅ Clean folder structure and modular utility scripts

+---

+##  Tech Stack

+- Python 3.10+
+- [PyMuPDF](https://github.com/pymupdf/PyMuPDF) (for image + text extraction)
+- Streamlit (for GUI)
+- Pillow (for image processing)
+- json (for structured output)

 ---